Entanglement Entropy of Free Fermions in Timelike Slices: INTRODUCTION

-Quantum entanglement is known to reflect the non-local spatial correlations of quantum states \cite{epr,epr_bohr,bell}.
-The entanglement entropy, defined as the entropy of the reduced density matrix of a subsystem in a bipartite system \cite{entropy1,entropy2,entropy3,entangle_rev}, characterizes the amount of entanglement of a quantum system.
-In $d$-dimensional space quantum many-body systems, the leading order entanglement entropy of ground states in a spatial subregion satisfies the area law $S\propto \ell ^{d-1}$ \cite{bombelli1986,entropy_area_prl,hastings2007,entropy_rev} if the ground state is gapped, and a logarithmic law $S\propto \ell ^{d-1}\ln \ell$ \cite{Cardy_Peschel_1988,calabrese_qft_2004,calabrese_cft_2009,gioev2006,wolf2006,cramer2007,liweifei2006,barthel2006} if the ground state is gapless.
-For gapped ground states, the correction to the area law of the entanglement entropy, known as the topological entanglement entropy, detects the topological order of the ground states \cite{topological_entropy,levin2006}.
-Moreover, the subregion entanglement entropy of excited states can exhibit either area law $S\propto \ell^{d-1}$ or volume law $S\propto \ell^{d}$, which indicates the (many-body) localization or quantum chaos of the system, respectively \cite{entropy_rev,bauer2013,huse2013}.
+The entanglement entropy of a subsystem in a bipartite system \cite{entropy1,entropy2,entropy3,entangle_rev} characterizes the spatial entanglement information of quantum states \cite{epr,epr_bohr,bell}.
+For instance, the entanglement entropy of gapped (gapless) ground states satisfies the area law \cite{bombelli1986,entropy_area_prl,hastings2007,entropy_rev} (area law with a logarithmic factor \cite{Cardy_Peschel_1988,calabrese_qft_2004,calabrese_cft_2009,gioev2006,wolf2006,cramer2007,liweifei2006,barthel2006}), while topological orders can be detected via correction to the area law known as the topological entanglement entropy \cite{topological_entropy,levin2006}.
+Moreover, the subsystem entanglement entropy of excited states can exhibit either area law or volume law, indicating (many-body) localization or quantum chaos, respectively \cite{entropy_rev,bauer2013,huse2013}.